greenbone/python-gvm/docs/usage.rst

 Step by Step
 """"""""""""

-Beginning by importing the necessary classes
+1. Import the necessary classes:

 .. code-block:: python

     from gvm.connections import UnixSocketConnection
     from gvm.protocols.latest import Gmp

-and creating the connection
+2. Create a connection:

 .. code-block:: python

     path = '/var/run/gvmd.sock'
     connection = UnixSocketConnection(path=path)

-This time we want to get an `Etree Element`_ from the response to be able to extract specific information.
-Therefore we need to pass a :py:mod:`transform <gvm.transforms>` to the :py:class:`Gmp <gvm.protocols.gmpv7.Gmp>` constructor.
-Additionally we want to raise a :py:class:`GvmError <gvm.errors.GvmError>` if the status of the response was not *ok*.
-Therefore we choose a :py:class:`EtreeCheckCommandTransform <gvm.transforms.EtreeCheckCommandTransform>`.
+3. In this case, an `Etree Element`_ should be obtained from the response to be able to extract specific information.

+   To do so, pass a :py:mod:`transform <gvm.transforms>` to the :py:class:`Gmp <gvm.protocols.gmpv7.Gmp>`
+   constructor.
+Additionally, a :py:class:`GvmError <gvm.errors.GvmError>` should be raised if the status of the response was not *ok*.
+Therefore choose a :py:class:`EtreeCheckCommandTransform <gvm.transforms.EtreeCheckCommandTransform>`:

 .. code-block:: python